swiss-territorial-data-lab/proj-vegroofs/README.md

 ```
 ├── config                        # config files
 ├── data                          # data to process, see addendum
-├── scripts
-   ├── functions                  # set of functions used in R and python scripts
+├───scripts
-   ├── calculate_raster.py        # compute the NDVI and luminosity raster of the orthoimage tiles
+│   │   calculate_raster.py       # compute the NDVI and luminosity raster of the orthoimage tiles
-   ├── clip_image.py              # clip the orthoimages for the aoi extent.
+│   |   clip_image.py             # clip the orthoimages for the aoi extent.
-   ├── greenery.py                # main workflow, greenery detection and logistic regression
+│   |   greenery.py               # main workflow, greenery detection and logistic regression
-   ├── log_reg.py                 # workflow for logistic regression only (ex. from intermediate results of greenery.py)
+│   |   log_reg.py                # workflow for logistic regression only (ex. from intermediate results of greenery.py)
-   └── roof_stats.py              # scripts to study and prepare the ground truth layer
+│   |   roof_stats.py             # scripts to study and prepare the ground truth layer
+│   |
+│   └───functions                 # set of functions used in python scripts
 └── setup                         # requirements for environment installation
 ```

 ## Scripts and Procedure

-The following terminology will be used throughout this document:

-* **descriptors**: data processed so that it may describe health state of beech trees.

 The following abbreviations are used: